Belmont-Fallon Target Area

 What is Resilience Planning?
 Urban resilience is the ability to withstand and recover from unexpected shocks associated with natural hazards and climate change.
 Building resilience to these risks can be dealt with [...]

-What is an Accessory Dwelling Unit?
-An accessory dwelling unit (ADU) is an independent, residential living area that is on the same property as a larger, primary dwelling unit.
-The term accessory describes [...]
+What is an Accessory Apartment?
+An accessory apartment, also known as an accessory dwelling unit (ADU), is an independent, residential living area that is on the same property as a larger, primary dwelling [...]

 2023-05-12T16:26:16+00:00